Campus construction and architecture

 Resnick Sustainability Center

-The Resnick Sustainability Center, a future hub for energy and sustainability research, is being built just north of San Pasqual Street on the east side of Wilson Avenue.
-With the building exterior nearly complete, most work will focus on the interior and the surrounding landscape.
-You may notice concrete trucks as workers create walkways and other outdoor features through May.
-Currently, this work is under way north of San Pasqual walk and between Braun, Noyes, and Schlinger laboratories.
+Work is nearly complete on the Resnick Sustainability Center, a future hub for energy and sustainability research just north of San Pasqual Street on the east side of Wilson Avenue.
+Classes and research will begin in the building this fall.
+Also this fall, the landscape north of the building will be restored.
 Please visit the Caltech Facilities website for further information about this project.

 The plan that governs Caltech construction